jannismain/log-time-to-tempo/README.md

 -----

-Log your time to tempo on a self-hosted Jira instance from the convenience of your command line.
+Log your time to tempo on a self-hosted Jira instance and get relevant insights into your logged time per project from the convenience of your command line.

 ## Requirements